huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Never forget your childhood dreams.
 Have the courage to follow your own heart and intuition — they somehow already know what you truly want to become — everything else is secondary.
 Life shrinks or expands in proportion to one's courage.
 Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.

 Don't let the noise of others' opinions drown out your own inner voice.
 A lion doesn't concern himself with the opinions of the sheep.
 Your time is so limited.
-Don't waste it living someone else's life.
+Don’t waste it living someone else’s life.

 Be your true self.
 Your job, throughout your entire life, is to disappoint as many people as it takes to avoid disappointing yourself.
 Live according to your values Live your life, unapologetically.
 In the end, that's ALL you can do.